brianjosephwalters/rust-channels/README.md

 __Could you not use the is_empty() check and always just swap?__
 Yeah.
 Without the branch, it may be a little faster.
 But branch predictors usually optimize that out.
 CPUs have a built in component that observes all of your conditional jumps.
 It tries to remember whehter it took the branch last time.
 Then does speculative execution - it's probably X or not-X, so start running that branches assuming it will take the code.
 The CPU can unwind if it chose wrong.

+## Commit 7
+Two flavors of implementation differences:
+*  Different types - Sync vs Async flavors.
+*  Single type, under the hood it figures out what type of channel it should be.
+Dynamically chosen

+Flavors:
+* Synchronous channels - channel were send() can block; limited capacity (bounded)
+* Asynchronous channels - channel where send() cannot block; unbounded
+* Rendezvous channels - Synchronous channel with capacity = 0.
+    * Not often used to send things, but used to synchronize two sides.
+T is often ().
+Used for thread synchronization.
+One thread needs to kick another thread to do something.
+You only send() if there is currently a blocking receiver, since you can't store anything in the channel itself.
+So one thread needs to be at the send() point of its execution, the other at its receive() point.
+Often achieved with barrier, but can do it with a channel (two way synchronization, unlike barrier).
+    * Not a mutex, more like a Condvar.
+But it doesn't give you any way to also guard the data (think of how the wait() call needed a Mutex.)
+You can still send data in the Rendez-vous channel, but you can only do so if *both* are present.
+* One shot channels - Channels you only send on once.
+Any capacity, but only one call to send().
+    * For example, a channel used to tell all of the threads that they should exit early.

+These flavors are different enough that you can have different implementations that take advantage of their patterns.

+In Go, there is only one type, but the flavors are chosen are runtime.
+So it does have all of these three.
+For example, assume it is a one-shot.
+The moment an additional send happens, upgrade it to a different type.

+__Synchronous Channel__
+    * Mutex + Condvar: VecDeque and have sender block if VecDeque is full
+    * Atomic VecDeque or Atomic Queue: Head and Tail pointers, but you update them atomically.
+With thread::park + thread::notify primitives in std to wake up threads.

+__Asynchronous Channels__
+    * Mutex + Condvar + VecDeque
+    * Mutex + Condvar + LinkedList (doubly or track tail) - often do the buffering trick.
+    * AtomicLinkedList (Atomic Queue) - Not a ring buffer.
+(Linked list of T)  Allocating and deallocating on every push and pop, so that can cause problems.
+See next.
+    * Atomic block linked list - mixes Atmoic head and Tail with Atomic linked list (Linked list of atomic VecDeque<T>)

+__Rendez Vous Channels__
+    * Don't need a linked list at all.
+Really just Mutex and Condvar

+__One Shot Channel__
+    * Only store the one T.  Have an atomic place in memory that is None() or Some().